quicwg/qlog/draft-marx-qlog-main-schema.md

   of characters.
 * Specify a full "reference_time" timestamp up-front in "common_fields" and include only relatively-encoded values based on this reference_time with each event ("relative_time").
 This approach uses a medium amount of characters.
+The "reference_time" is in ms since the Unix epoch.

 The first option is good for stateless loggers, the second and third for stateful loggers.
 The third option is generally preferred, since it produces smaller files